COBRA: A Combined Regression Strategy: Implementation and numerical studies

 Next, we compare \cobra to the Super Learner algorithm \citep[][]{PvdL2012}.
 This widely used algorithm was first described in \citet{vdLPH2007} and extended in \citet{PvdL2010}.
 Super Learner is used in this section as the key competitor to our method.
 In a nutshell, the Super Learner trains basic machines $r_1,\dots,r_M$ on the whole sample $\mathcal{D}_n$.
 Then, following a $V$-fold cross-validation procedure, Super Learner adopts a $V$-blocks partition of the set $\{1,\dots,n\}$ and computes the matrix where $H_{ij}$ is the prediction for the query point $\bX_i$ made by machine $j$ trained on all remaining $V-1$ blocks, \emph{i.e.}, excluding the block containing $\bX_i$.
 The Super Learner estimator is then

 where

-with $\Lambda^M$ denoting the simplex Although this convex aggregation scheme is significantly different from our regression collective scheme, it is similar to the approach used in the \texttt{SuperLearner} package, in that both allow the user to aggregate as many machines as desired, then blending them to deliver predictive outcomes.
-For that reason, it is reasonable to deploy Super Learner as a benchmark in our study of regression collectives.
+with $\Lambda^M$ denoting the simplex This convex aggregation scheme is significantly different from our collective approach.
+Yet, we feel close to the philosophy carried by the \texttt{SuperLearner} package, in that both methods allow the user to aggregate as many machines as desired, then combining them to deliver predictive outcomes.
+For that reason, it is reasonable to deploy Super Learner as a benchmark in our study of our collective approach.

 \autoref{tabSL} summarizes the performance of \cobra and \texttt{SuperLearner} (used with \texttt{SL.randomForest}, \texttt{SL.ridge} and \texttt{SL.glmnet}, for the fairness of the comparison) through the described protocol.
 Both methods compete on similar terms in most models, although \cobra proves much more efficient on correlated design in \autoref{m2} and \autoref{m4}.
 This already remarkable result is to be stressed by the flexibility and velocity showed by \cobra.
 Indeed, as emphasized in \autoref{tabTime} , without even using the \texttt{parallel} option, \cobra obtains similar or better results than \texttt{SuperLearner} roughly five times faster.
 Note also that \cobra suffers from a disadvantage: \texttt{SuperLearner} is built on the whole sample $\mathcal{D}_n$ whereas \cobra only uses $\ell<n$ data points.
 Finally, observe that the algorithmic cost of computing the random weights on $n_{\mathrm{test}}$ query points is $\ell\times M\times n_{\mathrm{test}}$ operations.
 In the package, those calculations are handled in C language for optimal speed performance.